 If the roots have not fully filled the old pot, then it can be reused.
 Clean the pot using soapy water, then place the plant back in the pot and trickle orchid compost in between the roots, aiming to fill any spaces.

-If the plant is pot bound, then move it into a pot one size larger.
+If your orchid is pot bound, then move it into a pot one size larger.
 Position the plant in the centre of the pot, then fill around the root ball with orchid compost, making sure to also fill any gaps.
 Avoid using terracotta pots, as the orchid’s roots will fasten themselves to the surface, making it difficult to repot in future.